GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 ### Chrome 112: Increased storage.session quota {: #m112-storage-session-quota}

-March 1, 2023
+March 3, 2023

-From Chrome 112, the quota for the [`storage.session`](/docs/extensions/reference/storage/#property-session) API has been increased to approximately 10 MB.
+From Chrome 112, the quota for the [`storage.session`](/docs/extensions/reference/storage/#property-session) property has been increased to approximately 10 MB.
 This was discussed in the Web Extensions Community Group: [https://github.com/w3c/webextensions/issues/350](https://github.com/w3c/webextensions/issues/350)

 ### Chrome 109: Is an exension enabled {: #m110-action }